 Problem Framing

-Problem framing is the process of determining what needs to be solved before deciding how to solve it.
+Problem framing is the process of determining what problem actually needs to be solved.

-Problems can be framed too broadly, too narrowly, aimed at the wrong target, or accepted without being questioned.
+Problems are often framed too broadly, too narrowly, directed at the wrong target, or accepted without being questioned.

 Too Broad